Ismail-elkorchi/dir-archiver/README.md

 /**
  * Create a dir-archiver object.
- * @param {string} directoryPath - the path of the folder to archive.
+ * @param {string} directoryPath - The path of the folder to archive.
  * @param {string} zipPath - The path of the zip file to create.
  * @param {array} excludes - A list with the names of the files and folders to exclude.
 */